 - If the restore process exceeds the max, the process will fail.

 - Data can be restored from the root of an S3 bucket, but not a sub-bucket path.

 To restore and view archived logs

-You’ll need: Archiving enabled, archived logs in your S3 bucket
+Before you begin, you’ll need: Archiving enabled, archived logs in your S3 bucket

 Restore your archives

-Explore the restored account in Kibana
+Explore the restored account in OpenSearch Dashboards

-Open the email that says your restored account is ready for you and click View in Kibana.
-This link takes you to Kibana in your main account, but a view that shows only the data from the restored account.
+Open the email that says your restored account is ready for you and click View in OpenSearch Dashboards.
+This link takes you to OpenSearch Dashboards in your main account, but a view showing only the restored account’s data.

 If you need to filter OpenSearch Dashboards manually, choose the newly restored account in the Selected Accounts box, and then select your data’s original Time Range.

 Now you’re ready to search your restored account!